davidtchiu/davidtchiu.github.io/teaching/cs161/syllabus.md

 Laptop computers and other handheld devices are a common distraction during lectures.
 Except on lab days and for those who can provide documentation of need from the office of SAA, please don't bring your laptops to lectures.
 Please turn your phones off, or at least put your phones on silent during lecture.

 ##### Academic Integrity
 You should uphold the school's *Student Integrity Code*.
 Any suspected cheating (plagiarizing code, copying homework solutions, etc.) will be reported to the Registrar, which may result in possible suspension/expulsion and loss of financial aid.
-See this link in [Student Handbook](https://www.pugetsound.edu/student-life/personal-safety/student-handbook/academic-handbook/academic-integrity}{http://www.pugetsound.edu/student-life/personal-safety/student-handbook/academic-handbook/academic-integrity) for more info.

 ##### Student Accessibility and Accommodation (SAA)
 If you have a physical, psychological, medical or learning disability that may impact your course work, please contact Peggy Perno, Director of the Office of Accessibility and Accommodation, 105 Howarth, 253.879.3395.
 She will determine with you what accommodations are necessary and appropriate.
 All information and documentation is confidential.